edgelesssys/constellation/docs/docs/getting-started/install.md

 Follow Microsoft's guide on [understanding](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-definitions) and [assigning roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments).

-1: `*/register/Action` can be omitted if the resource providers mentioned above are already registered and the `ARM_SKIP_PROVIDER_REGISTRATION` environment variable is set to `true` when creating the IAM configuration
+1: You can omit `*/register/Action` if the resource providers mentioned above are already registered and the `ARM_SKIP_PROVIDER_REGISTRATION` environment variable is set to `true` when creating the IAM configuration.

 </tabItem>
 <tabItem value="gcp" label="GCP">